detailedghost/dapper-demo/README.md

 # Dapper Presentation
 A simple, highlevel overview of dapper.
+This Includes a demostration of how Dapper works.

-To access the presentation, checkout the presentation folder > index.html.
+To access the presentation, checkout the official [presentation](https://detailedghost.github.io/)